BigEd12/09-Fast-API-Coworking/README.md

     uvicorn main:app

 ## Testing
-Bsaic testing has been implemented to confirm status codes and response types.
+Basic testing has been implemented to confirm status codes and response types.

+## Endpoints
+View REPORT for information on Endpoints.